WJSoftware/wjfe-dataview/README.md

 };
 ```

 As seen, one can take advantage of CSS variables to define things.
-In Bootstrap that provides light and dark modes,
+Bootstrap provides light and dark modes, and these
-have different definitions for these CSS variables, making the data view's theme immediately responsive to theme
+variables have different definitions depending on the mode, making the data view's theme immediately responsive to
-selection changes.
+mode selection changes.

 This is not perfect, however, because Bootstrap doesn't have `-rgb` variables for every color, so not everything goes
 as smoothly.
 Create responsive CSS variables to perfect the theme.

 > **IMPORTANT**:  All background colors are composed using the provided color and an opacity value.
 This is why the
 > color must be specified in RGB format, or with a CSS variable that defines it in RGB format.
+Formats like `#rrggbb`
+> simply won't work.

 Anyway, use the `WjDataViewTheme` component as a wrapper for any `WjDataView` components that you may have.
 This
 wrapper doesn't have to be the immediate parent, so put it wherever is best according to your needs.